jvansch1/ycharts-wiki/Onboarding-for-New-Hires.md

 - [ ] Fly co-polit on a weekly release [Deployment Process](https://github.com/ycharts/ycharts_systems/wiki/Deploy-and-Hotfix-%5BYCharts%5D)
 - [ ] Perform a weekly release
-- [ ] Be on-call for one day a week
+- [ ] Be on-call for one day a week (check out [the outline](https://github.com/ycharts/ycharts/wiki/Support-&-On-Call-Outline) for more details!)

 # 3rd Month